Energy Data Facts

 2. How many households are there in the United States?
 How many are new homes?

-Calculations based on data from Annual Energy Outlook 2016, Table 4: Residential Sector Key Indicators and Consumption, U.S. Department of Energy, 2016.
+Calculations based on data from Annual Energy Outlook 2020, Table A4: Residential Sector Key Indicators and Consumption.

 3. How much energy does the average U.S. household consume?
 How is this energy used?

-The average U.S. household used 90 million British thermal units (Btu) in 2009, or nearly 50% more energy than the average car in a year.
-Homes built since 2000 use only 2% more energy on average than older homes, despite being on average 30% larger.
+The average U.S. household used about 77 million British thermal units (Btu) in 2015, or nearly 50% more energy than the average car in a year.
+Homes built since 2000 consumed the same amount of energy as one built in the 1960s, while being on average 27% larger.

 4. What are average U.S. household carbon emissions per year?

-In 2014, an average household used energy that released an estimated 21,355 lbs. of CO2.
-To put this number in perspective, the average household is responsible for releasing more than twice as much CO2 emissions as the average car per year.
+In 2019, the average household used energy that released an estimated 17,320 lbs. of CO2.
+To put this number in perspective, on an annual basis the average household is responsible for releasing 70% more CO2 emissions compared to the average passenger vehicle.

 5. What does the average U.S. household spend per year on its energy bills?